crossroad374/multi-env-ansible-terraform-proj/README.md

 │   └── variable.tf
 ├── main.tf           # Defines environment-based modules
 ├── providers.tf      # AWS provider configuration
-├── terraform.tf      # Backend configuration for state management
+├── terraform.tf      # Backend configuration for state management**

 Next Steps

 Run Terraform Commands
 Run the following commands to initialize, plan, and apply your Terraform setup:

 a. terraform init : Initialize Terraform with the required providers and modules

-image3

 b. terraform plan : Review the plan to apply changes

-image4

 c. terraform apply : Apply the changes to provision infrastructur

-image5

-You can see below that all instance , buckets ,dynamodb are running or created , which is created through Terraform :

-Instances :

-image6

-Buckets :

-image7

-DynamoDb tables:

-image8

 Secure the Private Key

 Before using the private key, ensure that it is securely encrypted by setting proper permissions.
 This prevents other users from accessing it.
 Run the following command to restrict the access:

 chmod 400 devops-key  # Set read-only permissions for the owner to ensure security This command ensures that the private key (devops-key) is only readable by you, preventing others from accessing or modifying it.

 Access EC2 Instances
-After provisioning, you can SSH into the EC2 instances using the generated devops-key:

-ssh -i devops-key ubuntu@<your-ec2-ip>
+After provisioning, you can SSH into the EC2 instances using the generated devops-key: ssh -i devops-key ubuntu@<your-ec2-ip>
-image9

 Terraform steps done ,now going to setup with ansible

-5. Creating dynamic inventories in ansible dir
+**5. Creating dynamic inventories in ansible dir**

 Firstly nevigate to ansible dir which would you have created before

 Step 1: Create the Inventories Directory